coolyashas/CS50-Final-Project-Discord-Chess-Bot/README.md

 If you have any questions, feedback, or suggestions regarding the Discord Chess Bot, feel free to reach out to me:

-Name: Coming soon
+Name: Yashas Donthi
-Email: Coming soon
+Email: 2yashas2@gmail.com

 ## Release Notes: Version 1.0